akmj1011/Web-App-Deployment-On-AWS/README.md

-# Web-App-Deployment-On-AWS
+# Deploying a Scalable Web Application on AWS

 The goal of this Project is to deploy a fully scalable and highly available web  application using Amazon Web Services (AWS).
 The project focuses on building  a robust infrastructure that can handle traffic efficiently while ensuring reliability  and automatic recovery.

-# Deploying a Scalable Web Application on AWS

 ## Table of Contents